maskerade/cdk-github-oidc/README.md

-# Welcome to your CDK TypeScript project
+# CDK project to setup OIDC for GitHub Actions

-This is a blank project for CDK development with TypeScript.
+Example of setting up OIDC for Github actions to use IAM roles & STS

 The `cdk.json` file tells the CDK Toolkit how to execute your app.